nimbella/nimbella-cli/commandAuthoringGuide.md

 If you do use a plugin,

 - you will need to publish it to an `npm` repository or disseminate github coordinates
+- you should choose a name for the plugin that starts with `nim-plugin-`
 - `nim` users will be able to install it with

 ```